 Google ranking of this entry has made this entry more visible than the entry that should have preceded it, Understanding Sacro-iliac Joint Pain | Stopping the Pains and Weird Symptoms, so I’m giving it to you, here.
 Read it to understand sacroiliac joint dysfunction and why this regimen works.

-This program, Comforting Your S-I Joints, which you may start immediately, clears up sacro-iliac joint pain and attendant weird symptoms more completely than joint fusion surgery, more effectively than cortisone shots, TENS (electrical stimulation), pain meds or manipulative therapies, and more lastingly than RFA (burning the nerve).
+This program, Comforting Your S-I Joints, which you may start immediately without cost, clears up sacro-iliac joint pain and attendant weird symptoms more completely than joint fusion surgery, more effectively than cortisone shots, TENS (electrical stimulation), pain meds or manipulative therapies, and more lastingly than RFA (burning the nerve).
 It dissolves pains and makes movement easy, better balanced, and more efficient.
 Muscle/movement memory changes.
 Postural changes occur.
 It’s more cost-effective than any of the alternatives named.